The best duvet in 2023 for a cosy or cool night's sleep

 (Image credit: Getty Images)

-We've picked out six of the best duvets on the market right now, and at least one of them should be the ideal bedtime match for you.
-Most of our picks are 10.5 tog, which is the warmth rating that should see you right for most of the year (although you may want to add a blanket on top for the coldest winter months).
+We've selected six of the best duvets to buy right now, at least one of which should be just what you're looking for.
+Most options are 10.5 tog, the warmth rating that should be comfortable most nights of the year.
 We've included a few other tog options, though, if you need a little more versatility.
 You'll also find an assortment of fill options, so regardless of whether you want a synthetic fill or a classic feather duvet there'll be an option for you here.
 And if you're not sure what you need, scroll down the page for advice on choosing the right duvet for your needs.

-Pricing ranges from budget to luxury duvets, but every one of our best duvet choices are great quality, and come from trusted sleep brands including Simba, Scooms and Silentnight.
-And if a duvet alone isn't quite enough to give your sleep setup the upgrade it needs, take a look at our roundups of the best mattress and best pillow, while if you're looking for something to snuggle up with on the sofa, see our guide to the best weighted blankets.
+Pricing ranges from budget to luxury duvets, but all of our best duvet choices are great quality, and come from trusted sleep brands including Nectar, Simba and Emma, the companies behind some of the best mattresses.
+And if a duvet alone isn't quite enough to give your sleep setup the upgrade it needs, take a look at our best pillow guide, while if you're looking for something to snuggle up with on the sofa, see our guide to the best weighted blankets.
 For now, though, here’s our selection of our best duvets for sleeping.

 How to choose the best duvet for you